confsubmission2020/BOIRLCode/README.md

 ## Evaluating Existing Results Without Retraining
 As mentioned above, please download the project from it's [Github repository](https://github.com/confsubmission2020/BOIRLCode.git).
 This project folder contains the results used for Table 1 as well as Figure 5 and 6.
 We now discuss how to regenerate these results:
 #### For Table 1:
 Table 1 in our paper presents the success rate and number of iterations required for each algorithm to catch up to the expert's ESOR.
-For instance, our results for Gridworld environment looks as follows:
+For instance, our results for Gridworld environment are as follows: